5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Brightness_Controls_(SSDT-PNLF)/README.md

 This `_UID` can be used to select different brightness curves stored in Whatevergreen with different levels of max brightness.
 In my test on an Ivy Bridge Notebook, the maximum brightness was not bright enough when using `_UID` 14, so I changed it to 15 for Haswell/Broadwell which allowed it to be brighter.

 > [!IMPORTANT]
+>
-> When working with the .dsl file, the _UID is shown as a decimal number.
-Once you export the SSDT-PNLF as .aml, this number will be converted to hex, so `14` will become `0x0E`, for example.
+> When working with the .dsl file, the `_UID` is shown as a *decimal* number.
+Once you export the file to .aml, this number will be converted to *hexadeciam*, so `14` will become `0x0E`, for example.
 So keep in mind that you have to convert the value to hex when changing it in the .aml directly!

 ## Other Methods